 Pay close attention to the fonts you utilize in your campaign’s messaging, web pages and graphics to ensure they’re giving off the right vibe.

 Working with influencers is a great way to get the word out about your fashion brand, products and campaigns.
 You’re able to reach even wider audiences with native, organic content.
+That’s why influencer marketing is here to stay.

 Be sure to do your research when considering an influencer campaign to find the people best suited for your brand and whose audiences most closely align with your own.